CwithLove/CwithLove/README.md

 # Hi, I'm Chu Hoang Anh Nguyen

-I'm an M1 Computer Science student at Université Toulouse Paul Sabatier, currently focusing on cybersecurity, SOC / Blue Team fundamentals and systems security.
+I'm a Computer Science student with a systems and programming background, preparing for an M1 in Cybersecurity at CNAM Occitanie from 2026 to 2028.

 I am looking for a cybersecurity apprenticeship starting in September 2026, with a rhythm of 1 week in training and 3 weeks in company.

+My main target is SOC / Blue Team.
+I am currently building practical skills in log analysis, basic detection scenarios, security monitoring and incident documentation.

 My technical foundation comes from Unix/Linux systems, C programming, low-level projects and debugging-oriented work.
-I am currently building a Home SOC Mini Lab to practice log analysis, basic detection scenarios and security monitoring.
+I am also learning pentest junior fundamentals to better understand vulnerabilities from a defender's perspective.

+---

 ## Current Focus

 - SOC / Blue Team fundamentals
-- Linux / Unix systems
 - Log analysis and security monitoring
 - SIEM / Wazuh concepts
+- Linux / Unix systems security
-- TCP/IP and SSH basics
+- TCP/IP, SSH and basic network security
+- Pentest junior fundamentals: OWASP Top 10, Nmap basics, enumeration and CTF practice
 - C, Python and Bash basics
-- Technical documentation and debugging
+- Technical documentation, debugging and incident reporting

+---

 ## Main Cybersecurity Project